-determined.-Enter an "X" in this box only if you are unable to reasonably obtain the data needed to compute the taxable amount.
+Box 2b-Taxable amount not determined.
+Enter an "X" in this box only if you are unable to reasonably obtain the data needed to compute the taxable amount.
 If you mark this box, leave box 2a blank unless you are reporting an IRA distribution.
 Please make every effort to compute the taxable amount.
-See Notice 88-118 for the simplified safe harbor method of computing certain taxable distributions from qualified plans and tax-sheltered (section 403(b)) annuities.
+See Notice 88-118 for the simplified safe harbor method of computing certain taxable amounts for certain life annuity distributions from qualified plans and tax-sheltered (section 403(b)) annuities.

 Box 2b-Total distribution.-Enter an "X" in this box only if the payment shown in box 1 is a total distribution.
 A total distribution is one or more distributions within 1 tax year in which the entire balance of the account is distributed.
 Any distribution that does not meet this definition is not a total distribution.
 If periodic or installment payments are made, mark this box in the year the final payment is made.

-Box 3.-For lump-sum distributions from qualified plans only, enter the amount in box 2a eligible for the capital gain election under section 1122(h)(3) of the Tax Reform Act of 1986 for participants born before 1936 (or their beneficiaries).
+Box 3.-For lump-sum distributions from qualified plans only, enter the amount in box 2a eligible for the capital gain election under section 1122(h)(3) of the Tax Reform Act of 1986, 1986-3 (Vol. 3) C.B.
+1, 387, for participants born before 1936 (or their beneficiaries).
 Enter the full amount eligible for the capital gain election.
 You should not complete this box for a direct rollover.